- Is our organization efficiently and effectively organized? How do we know?

 - What are the impacts of the changing regulatory and statutory environment?
 What regulatory and statutory requirements constrain opportunities for change?

 - How does our regional and program-specific accreditation support institutional success?

 - How do we engage unions to collaborate on change?

 - How do we retain our uniqueness and competitive edge within the state system (if applicable)?

 - How do political structures impact our mission?

 - Should we position our institution for industry consolidation?

 - What opportunities exist to expand community collaboration to promote institutional growth and avoid duplication of services?

-- In what areas should we pursue collaboration or partnership with other colleges and universities?
+- In what areas should we expand, strengthen or pursue collaboration or partnership with other colleges and universities?